 Sometimes Mortrissant wondered how deep the salt was in his bones.
 These days he didn’t need to leave his bed to feel cranky and stiff.
 But there was still a twinge of sympathy when he looked at her that made him feel uncomfortable.
 She deserved better than the price he was going to make her pay.

 ‘Can’t help it,’ said the girl.
-‘I was an apprentice until they decided to give me to away.’
+‘I was an apprentice until they decided to give me away.’
 Mortissant grimaced, she was young enough to be his daughter.
-Princesse isn’t finished – ‘We’re supposed to ask them.’
+Princesse isn’t finished though.
+‘We’re supposed to ask them.’

 ‘I’ll tell you what I’m going to do,’ said Mortissant.
 ‘I’m going to take my ship and sail it into the world; that’s the real treasure.
 You’re going to help.’

-Mortrissant looked around, ‘You sure this is the right way?
+He looked around and said, ‘You sure this is the right way?
 The docks are over there.’

 ‘Yes, I come here sometimes when they’re dancing.
 Everyone else is afraid.
 I don’t see why.
-They don’t want to harm you.
+The houses don’t want to harm you.
 When accidents happen it’s only because someone’s careless.’

 Silence spread through the streets with a sigh and the tiles stopped rattling all at once leaving only the soft wash of rain to disturb the night.
 It looked like they’d found the center.

 ‘That’s her.
 I’d know her anywhere.
 Right down to the bone,’ said Mortrissant.

 The skull sat atop the spike grinned like it was glad it had company at last, and for a moment Mortrissant could still see flesh on it.
 Lightning flickered and he rubbed a hand over his eyes.
 She’d be lonely stuck there like that.

 ‘They’re going to be furious if you take it,’ said Princesse.